 On April 20, the jury in the Derek Chauvin murder trial delivered swift and decisive guilty verdicts on all three counts for killing George Floyd, reinforcing the state’s case that Chauvin’s actions were outliers; in turn this means “the system” is not guilty.
 21st Century Jim Crow flips conventional wisdom upside-down with damning evidence that the problem is much bigger than policing, and the corporate-government corruption reaches all levels of the public and private sectors.

-When cities like Minneapolis allow corporations like Target to set the parameters for law enforcement and prosecution through corporate giving, it not only leads to violence and massive unrest which the world witnessed last year with the street uprisings following the murder of Floyd, it also leads to massive court settlements — with Minneapolis taxpayers paying out nearly $50 million in just the last two years alone.
-On the other hand, since the murder of Floyd, Target has made record-breaking profits.
+When cities like Minneapolis allow corporations like Target to set the parameters for law enforcement and prosecution through corporate giving, it not only leads to violence and massive unrest — following the murder of George Floyd and now Daunte Wright — it also leads to massive court settlements, costing taxpayers nearly $50 million in just the last two years alone for police brutality.
+On the other hand, since the murder of Floyd, Target Corp. has made record-breaking profits.

-21st Century Jim Crow makes sweeping implications that Minneapolis has served as a model for brutal oppression, social control, and the global surveillance state exemplified today in China with their own “Safe Cities” program, inspired by Target Corporation and funded by Minneapolis taxpayers.
+21st Century Jim Crow exposes sweeping implications that Minneapolis has served as a model for brutal oppression, social control, and the global surveillance state, inspired by Target Corporation, funded by Minneapolis taxpayers, and exemplified today in China with their own “Safe Cities” program.

-In Part 4, coming soon.
-Targeted: Young, Black and Harassed in Downtown MPLS, youth tell their stories of being systematically surveilled, criminalized and incarcerated by police just for being Black and homeless.
+In Part 4, Targeted: Young, Black and Harassed in Downtown MPLS, youth tell their stories of being systematically surveilled, criminalized and incarcerated by police just for being Black and homeless.